Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Methods

 \subsection{Stability measure derivative}

 Our goal is to determine the optimal choice of hybrid event parameters that minimizes the stability measure of a trajectory.
 Since directly computing eigenvalues in closed-form is not generally feasible, one solution is to use numerical methods to perform optimization \cite{optimal_swing_leg_retraction}.
 However, this strategy becomes untenable for high dimensional problems.
-With the saltation matrix available in closed form \eqref{eq:salt}, derivatives of the stability measure can be directly computed, allowing for the use of more efficient optimization methods to select hybrid event parameters.
+Instead, by using the saltation matrix formulation \eqref{eq:salt}, derivatives of the stability measure can be directly computed, allowing for the use of more efficient optimization methods and making the problem much more tractable.

 Assuming that the monodromy matrix $\Phi$ depends continuously on each shape parameter $h_n$, the eigenvalues of $\Phi$ are always continuous with respect to $h_n$ \cite{IntrotoNumericalAnalysis}.
 For a diagonalizable $\Phi$, the derivative of the eigenvalues with respect to $h_n$ can be computed in closed form \cite{eig_derivatives}.
 Assume that matrix $\Phi(h_n)$ has simple (non-repeating) eigenvalues, $\lambda_1,\hdots,\lambda_N$, and let $\boldsymbol{j}_i$ and $\boldsymbol{k}_i$ denote the left and right eigenvectors associated with $\lambda_i$.
 Then the derivative $\frac{d\lambda_i}{dh_n}$ is: